PilzDE/pilz_industrial_motion/pilz_robot_programming/Readme.rst

 robot API connects to MoveIt! using the standard ``move_group`` action interface and the custom ``sequence_move_group`` action, that the sequence capability implements.

-See the package ``pilz_trajectory_generation`` for more details about the parameters for industrial trajectory generation.
+See the package ``trapezoidal_trajectory_generation`` for more details about the parameters for industrial trajectory generation.

 A simple demo program